Ingrown Toenail Treatment

 Nail surgery is performed following a pre-operative assessment to help ensure that there will be no complications during the procedure and that healing will take place satisfactorily.
 At my clinic this means a thorough medical history is taken together with indepth assessments for local anaesthetic, nail surgery, and peripheral vasculature (blood supply) involving doppler ultrasonography.
 The procedure of choice at my clinic is phenolisation of the nail matrix as we have over 99% success rate with this, and it is suitable for involuted nails, convoluted nails, and true ingrown nails.
 It can even be performed on infected toenails and troublesome fingernails as well.

-or the complete nail.
+When performing nail surgery, removing a small part of the nail to resolve the problem is usually the best option.
 However it is only occasionally necessary to have to lose the whole nail even though this may be the only option offered by others who perform nail surgery.
 The vast majority of nail surgery

 cases only require what we call partial nail avulsion with phenolisation of the nail matrix.